holoviz/panel/doc/how_to/migrate/from_streamlit.md

 ![Panel Basic Interactivity Example](https://user-images.githubusercontent.com/42288570/243358311-04ed5189-1a79-4932-97ea-00898c27f283.gif)

 You might notice that the Panel app updates much quicker and more smoothly than the Streamlit app.
-This is a fundamental difference due to different architectures.
+This is due to fundamental differences in architectures.
 With Panel you will be able to develop very smooth and performant apps.

 ### Multiple Updates Example